-The meetings scheduled to understand the requirements should be objective based.
+The meetings scheduled to understand the requirements should be objective-based.
 If the discussion is boundless, there is a good chance of missing the peak.
 Adequate exploration of the Grey areas is mandatory.
-There should not be any assumptions or conclusion less pending points.
+There should not be any assumptions or conclusions of less pending points.

 4) Make it Visual: